Why renting an apartment makes sense for visiting the grands.

 The result?
 A great idea!

-After staying in an apartment on trips for the last year, we can positively say this has turned out to be a terrific change.
+After staying in an apartment on trips for the last few years, we can positively say this has turned out to be a terrific change.

 Time to rest — without guilt.
 We used to take rest breaks in our basement guest room but felt guilty hearing the activity of the house upstairs.
-Driving away is hard, but it’s like taking off a band-aid.
+Driving away is hard every evening, but it’s like taking off a band-aid.
 We do it … go back to our apartment and put up our feet.
 One glass of wine, please!
-And oh, the quiet cup of morning coffee.
+And oh, the quiet cup of morning coffee is greatly appreciated by us.
 When we arrive at their home, we are energized!

 We get precious one-on-one time.
-With their growing family, we never were able to create one-on-one time except in very small chunks.
-But with our apartment, we have overnight stays for the children one at a time.
+When we stayed at their house, we never were able to create one-on-one time except in very small chunks.
+But with renting an apartment, we have overnight stays for the children one at a time.
 What a joy!
 We pamper the visitor, fuss over everything, cook their favorite items, focus on him or her alone — all those advantages of being an only grandchild.
 “I just love it here!”
 Fiona will say every fifteen minutes.
-Sebastian is too little for an overnight stay, but we host him alone often, so the Big Kids can do an activity or outing with their parents.

 Anderson and Grandpa get some quality, quiet time